SmokeMonsterPacks/Nt-Mini-Noir-Jailbreak/README.md

 Custom "Jailbreak" firmware for the Analogue Nt Mini V2 "Noir"
 ----------------

--New NES core 100% supports 2.0 mappers
+- New NES core 100% supports 2.0 mappers
--Genesis core added
+- Genesis core added
--Intellivision core added
+- Intellivision core added
--Megaduck core added
+- Megaduck core added
--SPC player added
+- SPC player added
--Mandelbrot zoomer added
+- Mandelbrot zoomer added

 First off, to use the JB mode, perform the following steps:

-* Format an SD card with FAT32.
+- Format an SD card with FAT32.
-* Unzip this pack directly to the SD card, keeping all directories/folders intact.
+- Unzip this pack directly to the SD card, keeping all directories/folders intact.
-* Add your ROMs to the proper directory.  i.e. NES ROMs go in /NES/
+- Add your ROMs to the proper directory.  i.e. NES ROMs go in /NES/
-* Insert the SD card into the nt mini and power it up.
+- Insert the SD card into the nt mini and power it up.
-* The system will perform an update which takes approximately 3 minutes.
+- The system will perform an update which takes approximately 3 minutes.
 The front LED will flash.
-* After the update, the system will reboot automatically.
+- After the update, the system will reboot automatically.
-* The main menu should now give a new option, "Cores", to signify this is the JB mode!
+- The main menu should now give a new option, "Cores", to signify this is the JB mode!

 If you wish to install JUST the updates and not reformat your card, perform the following steps:

 (general)

-* Replace the /SYSTEM/ directory on your SD card
+- Replace the /SYSTEM/ directory on your SD card
-* Add any subdirectories that do not exist on your current card
+- Add any subdirectories that do not exist on your current card
-* Add any new BIOS files listed in the text file in the /BIOS directory.
+- Add any new BIOS files listed in the text file in the /BIOS directory.
-* Load your games into the new directories.
+- Load your games into the new directories.
-* On powerup, the Nt Mini will update and will be ready to go!
+- On powerup, the Nt Mini will update and will be ready to go!

 Cores Menu